molily/molily.de/_posts/2019-02-03-testing-angular.md

 Between these two extreme perspectives, there are tests that operate on specific parts of the code, but test cohesive groups.
 They prescind from implementation details and try to take the user’s perspective.

 These tests are called **integration tests** since they test how well the parts _integrate_ into the group.
 For example, all parts of one feature may be tested together.
-An integration test proves that all parts work together properly.
+An integration test proves that the parts work together properly.

 ### Distribution of testing efforts